lyz-code/blue-book/docs/life_planning.md

 - The trimester objectives of your roadmap.
   - You can add notes on the trimester objectives

 Then reorder the objectives in order of priority.
+Try to have at least one objective that improves your life.

 ## Decide the next steps

-- For each of your month objectives:
+- For each of your month and trimester objectives:
   - Decide whether it makes sense to address it this month.
-If not, archive it
+If not, mark it as inactive
-  - Create a clear plan of action for this month on that objective
+  - Create a clear plan of action for this month on that objective.
+    - Reorder the projects as needed
+    - Mark as INACTIVE the ones that you don't feel need to be focused on this month.

 - Tweak your week distribution
   - Check your calendar to see how many free days you have.
   - Taking into account the month objectives select what do you want to focus on in each week day.
   - Document the week distribution in your roadmap document and make it visible in your weekly planning process.

-- Refine the roadmap of each of the selected areas (maybe for the trimestral? too soon to do it in the monthly planning IMHO)
+- Refine the roadmap of each of the selected areas (change this to the trimestral planning)
 - Define the todo of each device (mobile, tablet, laptop)
+- Select at least one coding project in case you enter in programming mode
+- Clean your mobile browser tabs
 - Tweak your *things to think about list*.
 - Tweak your *investigations list*.
 - Tweak your *reading list*.